Beginnings: 7-8th Grade; Week 4

 Lesson at a Glance

-- Build a 3-D model of an plant or animal cell and/or DNA
+- Build an edible 3-D model of DNA

 - Play a review game to master P2Rs